Great value, strong performance and winner of the Parkers 2019 pickup award

 Mitsubishi's engineers have worked extensively to reduce the L200's kerbweight (including the introduction of the first all-aluminium pickup truck engine) and it was the lightest and most aerodynamic model on the market when it was introduced.
 Two factors that contribute to excellent on-paper fuel economy.

-As such, all 4Life models claim 40.9mpg, while the heavier lifestyle versions 39.8mpg with the six-speed manual gearbox or 37.7mpg with the automatic.
+All 4Life models claim 40.9mpg, while the heavier lifestyle versions claim 39.8mpg with the six-speed manual gearbox or 37.7mpg with the automatic.